MicrosoftDocs/winrt-api/windows.devices.input.preview/gazeinputsourcepreview.md

 # Windows.Devices.Input.Preview.GazeInputSourcePreview

 ## -description

-Supports the ability to track the eyes and head of the user identified by an eye-tracker device.
+Represents the eyes and head of the user identified by an eye-tracking device.

 ## -remarks

+This object is associated with an application's UI thread.

 ## -see-also